nk-vo/ELEC291/README.md

 ## Lab 5
 Design, build, program, and test a microprocessor based AC voltmeter that displays both magnitude and phase with MCP3008 chip.

+## Lab 6
+Temperature sensor like Lab 4 but using ATMega28 instead of the 8051 microcontroller

+## Project 2
+Design, build, program, and test a coinpicking robot guided by magnetic field.
+The core microcontroller is the ATMega28